Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 Foxes are smart.

-There is no doubt about it, they are crafty, intelligent and their entire genetic makeup is designed for one thing – survival.
+There is no doubt about it, foxes are crafty, intelligent and their entire genetic makeup is designed for one thing – survival.

-They have good hearing, a powerful sense of smell and can run at over 22 miles per hour for short distances.
+They have great hearing, a powerful sense of smell and can run at over 22 miles per hour for short distances.

 The urban fox does have several traits that you can use to your advantage though.

 Foxes have bad eyesight.
-They will avoid all dangerous situations wherever possible.
+Their survival instinct also means that will avoid all dangerous situations wherever possible, this gives us insights into how we can scare them off.

 The fox survives by staying away from confrontation and fearful situations.
 It’s a runner, scavenger and evader, not a brawling fighter.